thatskyapplication/resources/spirits/README.md

 ## Requirements

-- File names must not have spaces.
-They should be replaced with `_`.
+- File names must be the name of the spirit.
 - File formats may be .png, .webp, or .jpg.
 - File sizes must not exceed 8 MB.